The News of the Weird 2.0 Blog

 Thursday, January 24, 2013

-.
+Scientology: You won’t read a more entertaining review of Lawrence Wright’s new book than that by Michael Kinsley in last Sunday’s New York Times.
 Wright ostensibly explores why seemingly normal people would devote themselves so slavishly to a rigid set of philosophies when Scientology did not have the head start that other religions have.
 (That is, people choose to be Christian, or Muslim, or Jewish, etc., largely because of their rich histories and from parental or community indoctrination.
 And even though many people see through those “rich histories” as being mostly legend, those histories are far, far less fanciful than Scientology’s.)
 By contrast, Scientologists had to figure everything out by themselves--and they’re doing it about as well or poorly as any self-acknowledged “empty-feeling”-inspired people might be expected to do it.
 And through it all, the jury is still out on whether founder L. Ron Hubbard has been, for 27 yrs now, just giggling in his grave.
 New York Times

 © 2013 by Chuck Shepherd.
 All rights reserved.

 Commenting is not available in this channel entry.